BodyLab LLC | Effective from: March 12, 2022

 Social Networks

-1. Hosting, CMS, Web-Design, Search function, Cookies
+1. Hosting, CMS, Web-Design, Search Function, Cookies

-Provider: Framer B.V., Rozengracht, 1016 LZ Amsterdam, Netherlands (“Framer”)
+Provider: Framer B.V., Rozengracht, 1016 LZ Amsterdam, Nederland (“Framer”)

 Service: OneDoc

-Provider: OneDoc SA, Chemin des Mines 15 bis, CH-1202 Geneva
+Provider: OneDoc SA, Chemin des Mines 15 bis, CH-1202 Genève

 3. Google Services

-General privacy information for Google services: https://policies.google.com/privacy
+General Privacy Notices for Google Services: https://policies.google.com/privacy

 Service: Google Analytics